aaasphixie/aaasphixie.github.io/README.md

 # Home

 Hi there !
 I'm Sina, a french cybersecurity auditor and consultant.
-Here is a cheatsheet of commands that can be used during penetration testing.
+Here is a cheatsheet of commands that I wrote to remember while doing penetration testing.
 Enjoy !